 Lozzy Squire of Cuppa to Copa of Travels

-Most local Bolivian restaurants have adopted the Menú del Día format, so a meal would typically include soup, main dish (for example, a pork chop, rice, and corn) and drink for this price of $1.45 USD.
+Most local Bolivian restaurants have adopted the Menú del Día format, so a meal would typically include soup, a main dish (for example, a pork chop, rice, and corn), and drink for this price of $1.45 USD.
 When it comes to On average, you can expect a bus to cost approximately 10 Bolivianos per hour, so a 7-hour journey would likely cost only $10.
 However, due to the low quality of Bolivian buses, if you can afford to take a flight between cities, this would be advisable.
 An off-peak flight between the popular tourist destinations of La Paz and Sucre costs as little as $70 one-way.

 But the savings don’t stop at transport and food!
 In terms of accommodation, Bolivia is also very affordable.
 Two adults sharing a double room can expect to pay $15-20pp a night for a superbly-rated guest house or hotel.
 A single traveler in a shared dorm might find a similarly-rated hostel for as little as $11 a night.
 For those with a higher budget, premium hotels and suites in the centers of major Bolivian cities are priced at $70+ per night, and there are some quirky boutique lodges to be found around Lake Titicaca, such as Ecolodge Las Olas, which offers lake-view suites in the shape of a snail shell for $70.